nmara/Secret_Santa_Gift_Exchange/README.md

-Project in progress.
+Project in progress

-A one page app designed to remote Christmas gift lottery.
-You are tierd of getting loads of small and ill-chosen presents for Christmas?
+Secret Santa Gift Exchange

+An app designed for a group gift exchange based on a lottery, drawing names and a wish list.
+All you have to do is get everybodies’ email addresses and agree on the limit budget for a gift.

+I am planning to build this app with JavaScript, php and MySQL.